top of page

 Further explorations around having a circuit as a single church council with multiple centres have been challenging because more work would need to be done by less people.
 Also, the move to a one circuit church would be challenging for our ecumenical partners.
 We continue to explore efficient ways of working.

-Sadly the coronavirus hindered progress but these are the in-principle conclusions of Reimagine 1 and 2.
+Sadly the Covid-19 hindered progress but these are the in-principle conclusions of Reimagine 1 and 2.

 2018 Introduction; What is 'church', What us 'discipleship', and What is 'evangelism'.